Liberation of Belgium

-The Liberation of Belgium from German occupation was completed on 4 February 1945 when the entire country was reportedly free of German troops with the liberation of the village of Krewinkel.
-The operation began when Allied forces entered on 2 September 1944.
+The Liberation of Belgium from German occupation began on 2 September 1944 when Allied forces entered the province of Hainaut and was completed on 4 February 1945 with the liberation of the village of Krewinkel.
 The liberation came after four years of German-occupied rule.
-The Belgian government was returned to power on 8 September 1944, after Allied forces captured Brussels four days earlier.
+The Belgian government was returned to power on 8 September 1944 after Allied forces had captured Brussels four days earlier.